 - The vaccine is considered as safe in pregnancy.

 - The vaccine is safe for immunocompromised patients and those with HIV AIDS patients.

-This vaccine is acellular pertussis containing vaccine.
-It is relatively painless vaccine as compaired to DPT or DTwP whole cell pertussis containing vaccines.
+This vaccine is acellular pertussis.
+It is a relatively painless vaccine as compared to DPT or DTaP whole cell pertussis containing vaccines.

 - Irritability may come after vaccination may last for 1-3 days usually subsides by its own.